Real Estate Heir Robert Durst Convicted Of Execution-Style Murder Of Friend

 Hudson Valley native Robert Durst, the nationally-known New York real estate heir, was convicted in the execution-style murder of a close confidante more than two decades ago.

-The verdict is for the 2000 killing of Susan Berman who was found dead inside her Beverly Hills home.
+The verdict is for the 2000 killing of Susan Berman who was found dead inside her Beverly Hills home in Los Angeles.

 She was a friend of Durst's who prosecutors said helped him cover up his wife, Kathie's, disappearance in New York, in 1982, in the Northern Westchester hamlet of South Salem in the Town of Lewisboro.